mrcdb/mrcdb.github.io/index.md

 I have worked from February 2020 to May 2022 in 7Layers, a cybersecurity company focused on managed services (Managed Detection and Response, MDR) and in protecting heterogeneous customers' infrastructures.
 Within 7Layers, I have discovered my interest in cloud services and cloud security, aiming to improve my knowledge on Kubernetes and Cloud Native tooling.

-Since May 2022, I am a Cloud Native Security Engineer in ControlPlane, a UK-based consultancy focused on cloud native security and engineering.
+Since May 2022, I am a Cloud Native Security Engineer in ControlPlane, focusing on cloud native security engineering.

 # Work experiences

 **Cloud Native Security Engineer** at [ControlPlane](https://www.control-plane.io), London UK [may 2022 - ongoing]

+Threat modelling cloud native infrastructures, securing Kubernetes infrastructures, build security in by default.

 **Security Engineer** at [7Layers](https://www.7layers.it), Turin IT [feb 2020 - may 2022]